hutec/ber-cph/_posts/day4.md

 ![infrastructure]($BASEPATH/assets/blog/images/day4_infrastructure.jpg)

-Except for the kiosk’s worker, Güstrow is a wonderful city to visit.
+Adding up to the kiosk worker, Güstrow is a wonderful city to visit.
 Almost all old facades remained and there are zero tourists.
 The city even has a castle, which was unfortunately wrapped in fabric because of building work.

 ![Güstrow]($BASEPATH/assets/blog/images/day4_Güstrow.jpg)